wizeline/react-apprenticeship/topics/cleancode/readme.md

 Functions should be small, not longer than 30 lines of code.

-### Do one thing
+### Do One Thing

-__Functions should do one thing.
-They should do it well.
-They should do it only.__
+__Functions should do one thing only, and well done.__

-If you find that you are doing more than one operation in a function, probably is because you can split this function into multiple smaller functions.
-Check the example bellow, this function is doing multiple operations and can be split into multiple sub operations.
+If a function is doing more than one operation, this can be split into multiple smaller functions.
+The example below shows a function that is doing multiple operations and can be split into multiple sub-operations:

         //Wrong, doing too many things
         function calculatePayment(employee){